739-49 Penn Street,

 1 person favorited this theater

-Like the Norris and the Erlen, the Embassy Theatre was a movie palace that combined an Atmospheric style with the new decor of Art Moderne and the more lavish materials of Art Deco.
+Like the Norris Theatre and the Erlen Theatre, the Embassy Theatre was a movie palace that combined an Atmospheric style with the new decor of Art Moderne and the more lavish materials of Art Deco.
 Yet this theatre was even more fanciful, and could have been named ‘The Embassy of the Future’.
 The futuristic design of the theatre appears inspired by Fritz Lang’s “Metropolis” (1927) and the German Expressionist architecture underlying that movie.

 The facade was glazed and polychrome Terra Cotta from Conkling-Armstrong of Philadelphia.
 The oval shaped aluminum ticket booth had carved glass and a marble base.
 The copper marquee had a glass ceiling.
 As if it were a rocket, an illuminated lantern topped the 80 feet tall, copper vertical tower!
 More than 2,000 feet of glass tubing was used for the neon, red neon for letters, and blue and green for the rest.